threefoldtech/tfchain/bridge/docs/bridging.md

 In this section, we look into the details of what happens when the a Stellar deposit can not be processed due to a validation problem.

-1. A transaction is received on the bridge Stellar account and witnessed by a bridge validator.
+1. A transaction is received on the bridge Stellar account (aka. vault) and monitored by bridge validators (deamons).

-2. The transaction information undergoes validation. here we assume it failed because of one of the violations mentioned in the previous section, so a refund flow is initiated by the bridge by calling TFTBridgeModule `create_refund_transaction_or_add_sig()` extrinsic to propose a `RefundTransaction` and store the details in `RefundTransactions` storage map alongside with bridge validator signature. `RefundTransactionsignatureAdded` and `RefundTransactionCreated` events.
+2. Each time such transaction event is reported by a bridge validator it undergoes some validation.
+Here, we assume that the validation has failed because of one of the violations mentioned in the previous section so a refund flow is initiated.

+3. The first bridge validator reporting a violation will initiate the refund by calling TFTBridgeModule `create_refund_transaction_or_add_sig()` extrinsic to propose a `RefundTransaction`, to store the details in `RefundTransactions` storage map alongside with its signature and to emit `RefundTransactionsignatureAdded` and `RefundTransactionCreated` events.

-3. Other bridge validators also provides their signature for that transaction proposal by calling same extrinsic.
+4. Other bridge validators that report the transaction later also provides their signature for that refund transaction proposal by calling same extrinsic.

-4. If the majority (more than the half) of bridge validators provided their signature for a refund transaction, a `RefundTransactionReady` event is emitted as well.
+5. If the majority (more than the half) of bridge validators provided their signature for a refund transaction, a `RefundTransactionReady` event is emitted as well.
 This check happens every time the `create_refund_transaction_or_add_sig()` extrinsic is executed by validator call.

-5. The bridge will handle the event and query TFChain storage for the `RefundTransaction` details and the validators’ signatures.
+6. The first bridge validator reporting the `RefundTransactionReady` event will handle it and query TFChain storage for the `RefundTransaction` details and the validators’ signatures.
 It will create a multi-signatures Stellar transaction with a [MEMO](https://developers.stellar.org/docs/encyclopedia/memos) of `RETURN` type containing the hash of the refunded transaction and submit it to Stellar network.
 If submitted successfully, it will call `set_refund_transaction_executed()` extrinsic (which removes the `RefundTransaction` from the `RefundTransactions` storage and adds it to `ExecutedRefundTransactions`) then emit `RefundTransactionProcessed` event.

 #### Overview of the TFChain Refund events